rusefi/rusefi_documentation/Hardware/pnp_microRusEfi_48na/Miata-NA-48-pin-board-for-MRE.md

 # 1. Installation
 - Open the stock ECU case
 - Remove the stock PCB from the ECU case
-- Install the rusEfi board in the ECU case (note: one of the mounting holes, labeled J27, requires a stack of 3 M4 washers- see image below)
+- Install the rusEFI board in the ECU case (note: one of the mounting holes, labeled J27, requires a stack of 3 M4 washers- see image below)
 - Close the case*
 - Plug in connectors and drive